Joseph M. Rutkowski, PhD

 Research Interests

-- As modulator of interstitial flow and molecular transport lymphatic circulation governs tissues homeostasis.
-We utilize lymphatic physiology in two different ways: first, we address how lymphatic circulation and interstitial flux changes in pathological states and during manipulations to the encompassing cell biology of a given vascularized tissue; second, we employ genetic manipulations of lymphatic endothelial cell biology to quantify effects not only in lymphatic function, but to the tissue's pathology as a whole.
-Our research approach incorporates a vast array of tools from protein analysis and lipidomics to tissue engineering and transgenic mouse model generation.
+- As a modulator of interstitial flow and molecular transport, lymphatic circulation governs tissue homeostasis.
+Rutkowski utilizes lymphatic physiology in two different ways: first, addressing how lymphatic circulation and interstitial flux change in pathological states and during manipulations to the encompassing cell biology of a given vascularized tissue; second, employing genetic manipulations of lymphatic endothelial cell biology to quantify effects not only in lymphatic function, but to the tissue's pathology as a whole.
+The research approach incorporates a vast array of tools from protein analysis and lipidomics to tissue engineering and transgenic mouse model generation.

 - Current ongoing projects are mostly focused on the Lymphatic Physiology of Metabolic Systems.
-Herein, we are utilizing an extensive toolkit of genetic mouse models and physiologically-relevant in vitro systems to identify how changes in lymphatic biology impact metabolite transport and whole animal metabolism.
+The lab utilizes an extensive toolkit of genetic mouse models and physiologically relevant in vitro systems to identify how changes in lymphatic biology impact metabolite transport and whole animal metabolism.

-- Other projects use our toolkit in identifying factors driving the pathology of lymphatic diseases such as generalized lymphatic anomalies (GLA) and lymphedema.
-Additional collaborative efforts employ our models in renal and pulmonary health.
+- Other projects use the toolkit in identifying factors driving the pathology of lymphatic diseases such as generalized lymphatic anomalies (GLA) and lymphedema.
+Additional collaborative efforts employ the models in renal and pulmonary health.